Jonathan L. Friedmann, Ph.D.

-As this sketch suggests, the history of conducting is not uniform or altogether clear.
+As this sketch suggests, the early history of conducting is not uniform or altogether clear.
 The stable position as we know it today masks a gradual and convoluted development.
 Mendelssohn was key in establishing the conductor’s independent role.
 According to Leonard Bernstein, a famously kinetic twentieth-century conductor, Mendelssohn founded the “‘elegant’ school, whereas Wagner inspired the ‘passionate’ school of conducting.”
 The two styles are not necessarily diametrically opposed: there can be passion in elegance, and elegance in passion.
 Nevertheless, they represent contrasting aesthetics, as outlined by Phillip Murray Dineen of the University of Ottawa.

 The first is resident aesthetics, or functional beauty accrued from gestures associated with the music performed.
 These include fixed beat patterns and their modifications: accelerandos, ritardandos, fermatas, dynamic changes, and the like.
 The second is sympathetic aesthetics, or beauty derived from decorative contrivances apart from the task at hand.
 Dineen describes it as “a largely non-functional set of gestures unique to a given conductor, which often accomplish little or nothing mechanical in and of themselves, but instead either work to elicit a particular and specialized affect from the players or serve merely as interesting bodily motions for the aesthetic satisfaction of the audience.”

 Bernstein is representative of the latter class.
 As music director of the New York Philharmonic from 1958 to 1969 (and conductor emeritus thereafter), he was praised and criticized for his ecstatic, dance-like style.
 His statement in The Joy of Music took some by surprise: “Perhaps the chief requirement of all is that [the conductor] be humble before the composer; that he never interpose himself between the music and the audience.”
 Gunther Schuller considered it “saddening and perplexing that Bernstein rarely followed his own credo.”

 Of course, some music demands more exaggerated gestures than others.
 Compare, for instance, a quasi-spontaneous avant-garde composition with a predicable Classical chamber piece.
 In the former, demonstrative conducting is more functional than self-indulgent.
 Still, whether the movements are staid, effusive, or somewhere in between, the modern conductor adds an important visual dimension to a largely aural phenomenon.